New vape regulations start today – what you need to know

 The maximum allowable quantity is:

-Schedule 3 products (pharmacist-only medicines) are required to be registered by the TGA and listed on the Australian Register of Therapeutic Goods (ARTG).
-This requires an onerous and expensive process confirming safety and effectiveness.
-No products are registered in Australia, or in any other country.
-Does this mean that all non-prescription sales are now illegal?
+All Schedule 3 products (pharmacist-only medicines) are registered by the TGA and listed on the Australian Register of Therapeutic Goods (ARTG).
+This requires an onerous and expensive process by the manufacturer confirming safety and effectiveness.
+Vapes are the only S3 products that are currently not registered.

 Review